onecodemanzh/ng-fan/README.md

 # ng-fan
-It's a UI repository of value 6 plus
+It's a UI repository of angular 6 plus